$0 Cost- Sign-up for additional resources and support!

 Who is Eligible?

-YIP sites in New Hampshire, Massachusetts, Vermont, and Maine may participate in our regional competitions.
+YIP sites in New Hampshire, Massachusetts and Vermont may participate in our regional competitions.
 We will help you connect to the network of invention programs to compete locally – if there isn’t one near you, you may compete in our Independent Students' Invention Fair.

 Registered sites and leaders will receive additional materials, supplies, and access to our program staff for individual support.
 They also participate in live webinars for educators and for students.

-Students participating at registered sites are eligible for the Northern New England Invention Convention competition and may advance to the Invention Convention U.S. Nationals hosted by Invention Convention Worldwide.
+Students participating at registered sites (or who are registered as Independent Inventors) are eligible for the Northern New England Invention Convention competition and may advance to the Invention Convention U.S. Nationals hosted by Invention Convention Worldwide or the National Rube Goldberg Machine Contest hosted by the Rube Goldberg Institute for Innovation and Creativity.